-I started making my own laundry suds long before Baby bear came along and while I assumed it was working, once I tried it on baby clothes it was clearly not.
+I started making my own diy laundry detergent long before Baby bear came along and while I assumed it was working, once I tried it on baby clothes it was clearly not.

 Trial #1: Liquid Laundry Soap

 The original recipe (below) I was using was by far the cheapest.
 It made roughly 5g of laundry soap so I only had to make it about three times per year.

 You grated and melted the bar soap though and it was a tedious process.